 - Virtual banks in Hong Kong shall not impose any minimum account balance requirement/low-balance fees on the bank’s customers.

-- Virtual banks should be formed as a locally incorporated bank.
+- Virtual banks should be formed as locally incorporated banks.
 Maintaining a physical presence is a must for any virtual bank applicant in Hong Kong.

 - Virtual banks are required to maintain adequate capital which must be well-matched with their operations and banking risks.
 Term and conditions upon the benefits and obligations of the bank and customers must also be clearly set out from the bank’s commencement.

 To get a virtual bank licensed in Hong Kong, there are some important documents submitted on the application, some of which include a credible and viable business plan, an exit plan, an assessment report of its technology system, a description of risk-based management, etc.

 Currently, there are 8 virtual banks in Hong Kong.
 The list of all the above-mentioned types in Hong Kong banking systems can be seen found at List of Hong Kong banks in the category upon license banks, restricted banks & deposit-taking companies.